ErenLion0/solutions_repo/docs/1 Physics/1 Mechanics/Problem_1.md

 ## **6. Conclusion**

 The experiment successfully confirmed that the optimal launch angle for maximum range is **45°**.
-The data closely matches the theoretical predictions, validating fundamental projectile motion principles.s
+The data closely matches the theoretical predictions, validating fundamental projectile motion principles